samumantha/github-jupyter-4-ds/content/slides.md

 Connect to part 1 by looking at practical perspective

+Learning objectives:

+    Understand the basic principles of version control and interactive computing platforms to support computational reproducibility.
+    Utilize the basic features of Git(-Hub) and Jupyter notebooks.
+    Know where those tools can be run and found.

 It is normal that it may be overwhelming.
 Take it as a starting point and come back when you want to try something new.

 ---